PROFILE

 conflicting claims to the mainland in 1900, and

-periodically, the mainland territories were
+the mainland territories were united

-united administratively under Spanish rule.
+administratively under Spanish rule.

 Spain lacked the wealth and the interest to